 - 1. Do not build for the child.
-Help the child by posing questions or making suggestions such as, "I noticed that this tower has a really broad, stable base.
+If a child becomes frustrated almost to the point of giving up, help the child by posing questions or making suggestions such as, "I noticed that this tower has a really broad, stable base.
 I wonder if that would work for your tower that keeps falling?" - 2.
 Remind children of other children around them to avoid accidents. - 3.
 Cleaning up is overwhelming.
-Ask children, "Are you going to put away the triangles or the squares?" or assign shapes to children, "Will, you put the pillars away; Amy, you find all of the long planks and put them away."
+Ask children, "Are you going to put away the triangles or the squares?" or assign shapes to children, "Saml, you put the pillars away; Amy, you find all of the long planks and put them away."